simplonco/project-minichat-II-the-return/README.md

 * Replace `Alice` by the pseudo of the visitor.
 This pseudo can be from a cookie for example when post a message, you enter their pseudo in a cookie, which then allows you to pre-fill the field.

-* Submit to update the mini-chat.
-The mini-cat does not automatically update if new messages.
-This is normal, it would be hard to do at our level.
-Basically, the web was not really intended for this type of application.
+* The mini-cat does not automatically update if new messages.
 However, you can easily do is provide a link "Refresh" to load the page again.
 Thus, if there are new messages, they will appear after clicking on the link.

 * Refresh automatically every 5 seconds the page using __JavaScript__.